|Funding Program:||Investment Road and Rail Program

-- Upgrade of 13.5km of the Bruce Highway traversing the Haughton River floodplain
+- Upgrading 13.5km of the Bruce Highway traversing the Haughton River floodplain

 - Construction of an upgraded Haughton River bridge

-- Wide Centre Line Treatment along the 13.5km section of highway
+- Wide centre line treatment works along the 13.5km section of highway

 - Two new highway overpasses of the existing cane-tramway open-level crossings

-- The realignment of a curve to improve safety
+- Realignment of a curve to improve safety

 This project will reduce the frequency and duration of road closures due to flooding on the Bruce Highway at Horseshoe Lagoon, Haughton River, Pink Lily and the Reed Beds.